Instagram- it’s a tough social media nutwork… errr network to crack, but I’m sure gonna try!

 Step 1: Follow me @steph__social so we can connect!

 In the beginning, you might find it easier to mark out the individual Instagram squares within the image grid, so you can see how each tile will look on it’s own.
 That’s what I did my first grid.
-You want each tile to look good on it’s own so when you post individually, it doesn’t look odd.
+You want each tile to look good on it’s own so when you post individually, it doesn’t look weird when you make a post.

 Step 4: Use your brand colours to start adding some background colour and texture.
 These are what you call hero images.
 They’re not the main focus of your tiles, but more like accents!
 They’re there for texture and colour and to add to overall vibe.
 You can add frames and background images or colour blocks.
 Add in different shapes and sizes to see what fits where and what looks good!